 - Students receiving any Tuition Waiver funds are only eligible to use that waiver at the campus designated (e.g. you cannot use a Juneau Tuition Waiver for credits at Ketchikan, Sitka, UAA or UAF).

-- You are required to report any additional scholarships, grants, or loans not shown on the Offer of Financial Aid to the Financial Aid Office by email at firstname.lastname@example.org.
+- You are required to report any additional tuition waivers, scholarships, grants, or loans not shown on the Offer of Financial Aid to the Financial Aid Office by email at firstname.lastname@example.org.
 Failure to do so may void your funding.
-Financial Aid will be prorated based on your enrollment level.
-In general, full time will receive 100%, three quarter time will receive 75%, half time will receive 50%, and less than half time students will receive 0% of grant aid.
-Financial Aid will only cover required classes for your program of study.

 - The total of all financial aid (scholarships, loans, etc.) may not exceed your Cost of Attendance for a given year.
-The Cost of Attendance figure listed on your Offer of Financial Aid is based on information provided on your FAFSA.
+The Cost of Attendance figure listed on your Offer of Financial Aid is based on information obtained from your FAFSA.

 - You are required to view the Financial Aid tabs in UAOnline every two weeks during periods of enrollment.
 UAS will post important information about your financial aid on UAOnline exclusively.

-- By accepting any part of this and subsequent offers of financial aid assistance, you certify that you have read, understand, and accept the Satisfactory Academic Progress and Return of Title IV policies.
-In order to receive financial aid, you must be making Satisfactory Academic Progress as detailed on the UAS Financial Aid website.
+- By accepting any part of this and subsequent Offers of Financial Aid, you certify that you have read, understand, and accept the Satisfactory Academic Progress and Return of Title IV policies.
 Your Offer of Financial Aid is void if you become ineligible for any reason, including not making Satisfactory Academic Progress or academic disqualification.

 - The University of Alaska Southeast’s Financial Aid Office reserves the right to review, modify, or cancel Offers of Financial Aid at any time on the basis of information affecting your eligibility.
 This includes, but is not limited to, changes in your financial, marital, residence, or academic status, or changes in the availability of federal, state, private, or University funds and may occur without notice.
 Offers also may be modified based on disciplinary action taken against a recipient or on the discovery of processing errors.